 Mollenkopf’s Comments on COVID-19

-While being interviewed by CNBC’s Carl Faber, Mollenkopf offered some interesting insights regarding the Chinese smartphone market.
+While being interviewed by CNBC’s David Faber, Mollenkopf offered some interesting insights regarding the Chinese smartphone market.
 The executive said Qualcomm’s Sino OEM clients experienced a dip in mobile device sales at the end of January.
 Though the company’s partners saw a drop off in handset activations through February, he said sales had recovered by early March.

 Mollenkopf noted Qualcomm’s Chinese customers’ smartphone sales are now back to the level they hit in the same time frame last year.